mysidewalk/interview/README.md

 # mySidewalk Inc Interview Assessment

 ## Submission Guidelines:
-* Of the roles linked to, choose the 1 that best aligns with your skillset and desired role at mySidewalk.
+* Of the roles linked to, choose the one that best aligns with your skillset and desired role at mySidewalk.
-* Prepare a program (source code, tests, and resources that will run on their own under the circumstances described in the problem and fulfill the informal requirements of the problem statement).
+* Read the prompt and prepare a submission that satisfies its requirements.
+* Include all source code, configuration, tests, assets, and documentation.
 * Archive (zip, 7z, gztar, etc.) your program and all supporting materials.
 * Email your submission to careers@mysidewalk.com, subject line: “Code Submission: [Insert Role]”.